The Secret of Kells: Plot

-Aidan uses the gall nuts to make ink and begins to teach Brendan to draw.
-Seeing his progress, he admits that Brendan will have to complete the Book, as Aidan's advancing age are affecting his eyesight and draftsmanship.
+Aidan makes ink with the gall nuts and begins teaching Brendan to draw.
+Seeing his progress, he admits that Brendan will have to complete the Book, as Aidan's advancing age is affecting his eyesight and draftsmanship.
 Despite Brendan's talent, he requires the Eye of Colmcille, a crystal magnifying lens, for the final drawing.
 Such a crystal belonged to St. Colmcille, but during Aidan's escape from Iona, it was lost and broken by the Vikings.
 Brendan recognises the crystal as belonging to Crom and attempts to go back to its cave, but he is apprehended by Cellach and confined to his room.
 Freed by Aisling and Pangur Bán, Brendan goes to Crom's cave and convinces Aisling to help him pass the blocked entrance, during which Aisling appears to be consumed.
-Brendan engages in battle with the snake-like Crom and succeeds in tearing out its remaining eye, leaving Crom to blindly and perpetually consume itself.
+Brendan battles the snake-like Crom and succeeds in tearing out its remaining eye, leaving Crom to blindly and perpetually consume itself.
 Returning to the cave entrance, Brendan finds the forest covered in white flowers.

-Brendan returns to the abbey and continues to assist Aidan with the new Eye of Colmcille in secret, watched excitedly by the brothers of the monastery.
+Brendan returns to the abbey and secretly continues assisting Aidan with the new Eye of Colmcille, watched excitedly by the brothers of the monastery.
 A wounded messenger from outside warns Cellach that the Vikings are approaching.
 As the Vikings penetrate more of the Irish lands, the abbey becomes a sanctuary to more refugees from the surrounding lands.
 By winter, the whole of the abbey grounds are covered by a refugee encampment.
 Cellach discovers Brendan and Aidan in the scriptorium and angrily rips out a page that Brendan has created before locking the two inside.
 The Vikings breach the front gate and storm the monastery, killing everyone outside of the chapel and seriously wounding Cellach.
 Brendan and Aidan escape the Vikings by using their ink-making process to create a smokescreen, but find themselves unable to help Cellach or anyone else and flee to the forest with the Book at hand.
 Vikings catch the two and remove the Book's pages, taking only the bejeweled cover before they are repelled by wolves.
 Brendan briefly reunites with Aisling in her wolf form while collecting the scattered pages.

 Brendan and Aidan spend the next several years in exile working to complete the Book and preaching its scriptures.
 Eventually, an adult Brendan is guided by Aisling back to Kells, where he reunites with the remorseful Cellach.
-Brendan uses the page Cellach has kept to finally complete the book, and the two happily look upon the newly-christened Book of Kells together.
+Brendan uses the page Cellach has kept to finally complete the book, and the two happily look upon the newly christened Book of Kells together.